jetsonhacks/bootFromExternalStorage/README.md

 # bootFromExternalStorage
 <b>These scripts were written before there was official support in the NVIDIA SDK Manager for booting from external storage.
 The NVIDIA SDK Manager is a tool used to flash and configure the Jetson.
 Please use the SDK Manager to boot from external storage.
 To get started: https://developer.nvidia.com/nvidia-sdk-manager</b>

-The following is left for historical reasons:
+This repository is left for historical reasons:

 Shell scripts to setup a NVIDIA Jetson AGX Xavier or Jetson Xavier NX Developer Kit to boot from external storage.

 Support code for the video and article: [**Native Boot for Jetson Xaviers**](https://www.jetsonhacks.com/2021/08/25/native-boot-for-jetson-xaviers/)

+_** JetPack 4.6+ releases are in the jetpack-4 branch **_

 **Please read the Issues section below before proceeding**

 Installs JetPack 4.6, L4T 32.6.1 on the Jetson Developer Kit

-With the advent of JetPack 4.6, The NVIDIA Jetson Xavier Developer Kits can now boot directly from external storage.
+The NVIDIA Jetson Xavier and Orins can boot directly from external storage.
 There are four scripts here to help with this process.

-The host machine here references a x86 based machine running Ubuntu distribution 16.04 or 18.04.
-Experimental support for 20.04 is provided.
+The host machine here references a x86 based machine running Ubuntu distribution 16.04, 18.04 or 20.04.
 To flash a Jetson Developer Kit using this method, the host machine builds a disk image.
 The host then flashes the disk image to the Jetson.

 _**Note for the Jetson Xavier NX:** For a Jetson AGX Xavier system, the board must be initially flashed to eMMC before using this method._

 _**Note for the Jetson Xavier NX:** Remove the SD card for this process.
 Also, there is flash memory onboard the Xavier NX module, QSPI-Nor.
 This script flashes the QSPI memory in addition to the disk image._

 Around 34GB of free space is needed on the host for these scripts and Jetson disk image files.

-## WARNING 1
-JetPack 4.6 requires overlay for certain models:
-* Jetson Xavier NX 16GB
-* Jetson TX2 with PCN209140
-* Jetson AGX Xavier 32GB with PCN208560
-* Jetson AGX Xavier 64GB

-The scripts only handle Jetson Xavier NX 16GB and should be modified to accept others.
-See Patches (overlays): https://developer.nvidia.com/embedded/linux-tegra-r3261
+More is better.

 ## WARNING
 This process will format the external storage attached to the Jetson that you specify.
 Existing data on that drive will not be recoverable.